digital-fabric/papercraft/README.md

 ## Parameter and block application

 Parameters and blocks can be applied to a template without it being rendered, by using `#apply`.
-This mechanism is what allows component composition and the creation of higher-order components.
+This mechanism is what allows template composition and the creation of higher-order templates.

-The `#apply` method returns a new component which applies the given parameters and or block to the original component:
+The `#apply` method returns a new template which applies the given parameters and or block to the original template:

 ```ruby
 # parameter application